 Check that you have the option "Load modules from PC version" active.
 To do this, start the Online Bible app, go to Info & Settings, and then go to the Store.
 Choose the menu button again, and then you will see "Load modules from the PC version'.
 If you do not have it (and do not have a subscription) you will be required to purchase it.
 You can now exit the app.

 To place the files in the correct folder you will require some type of file management system on the tablet.
 In this example the app "File Manager" is used.

 The feature to load modules from the PC version creates a folder in the internal memory "OnlineBible".
 You should not do this yourself.
 The folder must be found.
 It is also not possible to use a different location.
-The app does not support storing files on an SD card.
+The app now also support storing files on an SD card.
 If you have an SD card, the location will be created there.